Olmec colossal heads: Manufacture

 The boulders were transported over 150 km from the source of the stone.
-The exact method of transportation of such large masses of rock are unknown, especially since the Olmecs lacked beasts of burden and functional wheels, and they were likely to have used water transport whenever possible.
+The exact method of transport of such large masses of rock are unknown, especially since the Olmecs lacked beasts of burden and functional wheels, and they were likely to have used water transport whenever possible.
 Coastal currents of the Gulf of Mexico and in river estuaries might have made the waterborne transport of monuments weighing 20 tons or more impractical.
 Two badly damaged Olmec sculptures depict rectangular stone blocks bound with ropes.
 A largely destroyed human figure rides upon each block, with their legs hanging over the side.
 These sculptures may well depict Olmec rulers overseeing the transport of the stone that would be fashioned into their monuments.
 When transport over land was necessary, the Olmecs are likely to have used causeways, ramps and roads to facilitate moving the heads.
 The regional terrain offers significant obstacles such as swamps and floodplains; avoiding these would have necessitated crossing undulating hill country.
 The construction of temporary causeways using the suitable and plentiful floodplain soils would have allowed a direct route across the floodplains to the San Lorenzo Plateau.
 Earth structures such as mounds, platforms and causeways upon the plateau demonstrate that the Olmec possessed the necessary knowledge and could commit the resources to build large-scale earthworks.

 The flat backs of many of the colossal heads represented the flat bases of the monumental thrones from which they were reworked.
 Only four of the seventeen heartland heads do not have flattened backs, indicating the possibility that the majority were reworked monuments.
 Alternatively, the backs of many of these massive monuments may have been flattened to ease their transport, providing a stable form for hauling the monuments with ropes.
 Two heads from San Lorenzo have traces of niches that are characteristic of monumental Olmec thrones and so were definitely reworked from earlier monuments.

 Known monuments

 Seventeen confirmed examples are known.
 An additional monument, at Takalik Abaj in Guatemala, is a throne that may have been carved from a colossal head.
-This is the only known example outside of the Olmec heartland on the Gulf Coast of Mexico.
+This is the only known example outside the Olmec heartland on the Gulf Coast of Mexico.
 Possible fragments of additional colossal heads have been recovered at San Lorenzo and at San Fernando in Tabasco.
 Crude colossal stone heads are also known in the Southern Maya area where they are associated with the potbelly style of sculpture.
 Although some arguments have been made that they are pre-Olmec, these latter monuments are generally believed to be influenced by the Olmec style of sculpture.